auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure.md

 **Network**

 Choose all networks.
-Other options are available, check out the links if you need to consider security aspects.
+Other options are available, check out the links on the page if you need to consider security aspects.
 <figure>
   <img src="{{ site.baseurl }}/assets/images/2025-10-15-ai-agents-azure/3_az_ai_foundry_network.png"
        alt="Azure AI Foundry Portal"